Community Forums › Forums › Design Tips and Tricks › Increase Sidebar Width on eleven40 Theme

 I cleared the cache on my PC Firefox, PC Explorer, and Mac Safari browsers and the sidebar is pushed to the bottom on all of them

-January 30, 2013 at 7:01 pm #16598Yep, content is showing as 720px and sidebar is 340px and everything is aligned properly fgor me
+January 30, 2013 at 7:01 pm #16598SoZoMemberYep, content is showing as 720px and sidebar is 340px and everything is aligned properly fgor me

 John “Nicolas Flamel” Wright | SoZo’s design| John Wright Photography

-January 30, 2013 at 7:16 pm #16601Thank you so much for all of your help – it’s much appreciated.
-Unfortunately, I’m still stuck with a sidebar that is pushed to the bottom according to my 3 computers – 2 PCs and 1 MacBook even after clearing the cache on each machine.
+January 30, 2013 at 7:16 pm #16601EllisMemberThank you so much for all of your help - it's much appreciated.
+Unfortunately, I'm still stuck with a sidebar that is pushed to the bottom according to my 3 computers - 2 PCs and 1 MacBook even after clearing the cache on each machine.

 Maybe someone else could check on their computer to see if my machines are the oddballs.
 The sidebar is located at the very bottom of the page just above the footer.